UBC-SBME/Coding-Bootcamp/LESSON4/4. Hashmap/README.md

 ## Mapping
 You can think of a `Map` like a dictionary, every "word" has a corresponding definition.
 The definition of the word *depends* on the word itself rather than its location in the dictionary. `Map` has a set of keys that correspond to a set of values.
 Each key has a value, and you can not have two values for the same key.

-Another good analogy for this type of data structure is the definition of a mathmatical function.
+Another good analogy for this type of data structure is the definition of a mathematical function.
 Every input has **exactly** one output.
 Logically, this also makes sense as if you trying to find a value using a key, then having several values per key will create chaos as you can't be sure which value is the one you want.
 You are used to a numbered key set (starting at zero) that correspond to objects; this is what most arrays are.

 | Key | Value|
 | --- | --- |